-How can we work with nature and biological cycles to improve our horticultural production?
+How can we work with nature and biological cycles to improve our horticultural practice?
 And how do we do it without increasing environmental degradation, climate change or consumption of finite resources?
 These are pressing questions of our time.
-If you want to learn practical skills to grow your own food sustainably and are willing to try new approaches, this apprenticeship is for you.
+If you want to learn practical skills to grow your own food and garden sustainably and are willing to try new approaches, this apprenticeship is for you.

 School Farm Community Supported Agriculture, on the Dartington Estate, is a social enterprise that engages with the local community through events, opportunities to volunteer, horticultural courses and supplying fresh, organic food.
 They supply this food through a Community Supported Agriculture model where each household subscribes to the farm for a full year and receives a share of the harvest.
 Currently working on an acre they aim to expand this market garden while continuing with organic certification and developing low carbon, ecologically sensitive growing technology based on minimum tillage and low mechanisation.

 The apprenticeships are full-time for 6 months and will involve gardening outdoors in all weathers for at least 4 days per week.
 Each week you can expect to be in the Schumacher gardens for 3 days and at the nearby School Farm for 1 day.
 The remaining day will comprise a mixture of lectures, seminars, laboratory practical activities and site visits.
 You will also have some morning, evening and weekend responsibilities for watering and looking after livestock, on a rota basis.

 You will be part of the College’s international learning community, getting to know students, staff and volunteers through daily meetings and shared activities.
 There is also a diverse programme of activities and evening talks, offered by college residents, visiting teachers and local experts.

 The apprenticeships run from Friday April 10 to Friday 10 October 2015.
 You will have 2 weeks break within July/August, with dates agreed to ensure that no more than 2 apprentices are away at any time.